department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/launch-events.md

 - BE/FE: v1 code complete
 - PD: Stakeholder review/ demo
 - PD: Coordinate with VA comms
-- Adjust the robots.txt file to include the direct link to the 686 for no_follow
+- FE: Adjust the robots.txt file to include the direct link to the 686 for no_follow

 ## Sprint 23
 _June 3 - June 16_